UltraPass-Identity-Corp/ultrapassid.docs/docs/Portal/portal.md

 Users have the ability to manage TrustLink Schemas and UAuth Flows on behalf of their organization.

-### API Keys
+## API Keys

 <b>API Keys</b> are generated per Organization and are displayed in the Portal.
 API Keys must be treated as highly confidential and should be rotated often.
 Each Organization is provided with a Primary and Secondary key that can be rotated independently.
+Keys are passed in the 'x-upid-api-key' header on requests.

 {: .fs-6 .fw-300 }